dinith95/CodingBook/database/sql/concepts.md

 In SQL NULL means the value is unknown .

 - Null will _never be equal to another null_
+- Null compared with another null will return \_unknown
+  - if NULL != 2 , will return _unknown_
 - _NULL_ plus anything will return _NULL_

 to check whther value is null - `IS NULL`